Edexcel Computer Science Binary Revision Notes

 Exam Questions

-Describe and explain how binary is used in computing.
+Describe and explain how binary numbers are used in computing.
 [6 marks]

 6 marksView mark scheme hint▾

-Explain how to convert a decimal number to binary.
+Explain how binary numbers are converted to decimal numbers.
 [4 marks]

 4 marksView mark scheme hint▾

-What is meant by a byte?
+What is meant by a 'bit' in binary?
 [2 marks]

 2 marksView mark scheme hint▾